HwWobbe/TW5.github.io/README.md

 * extend the current NamesPolicy to clarify the use of two character symbolStrings to increase informationDensity
 * .. this raises Endianess issues
 * continue editing files to indicate their relative importance as the year progresses.
-* re-try working with Branches raher than just using the commitChanges control
+* re-try working with Branches rather than just using the commitChanges control
 * re-try local syncs
 <hr>